 Benefits of Birmingham Hip Resurfacing

-Boulder Community was one of the first hospitals in Colorado to offer Birmingham Hip Resurfacing.
+BCH had one of the first hospitals in Colorado to offer Birmingham Hip Resurfacing.
 The procedure’s bone-sparing technique, low risk of joint dislocation and reduced wear on artificial joint implants make it a preferred choice for active people who are younger than 60.

 About Hip Resurfacing